 If you've used talcum powder manufactured by Johnson & Johnson and have experienced any unusual side effects, you should contact your doctor immediately.
-If you have developed ovarian cancer, consider speaking with an experienced attorney for a free claim evaluation.
-A qualified product liability attorney can help you file a talcum powder ovarian cancer lawsuit and potentially receive financial compensation for your injuries.
+If you've developed ovarian cancer, consider speaking with a qualified product liability attorney who can help you file a talcum powder ovarian cancer lawsuit and potentially receive financial compensation for your injuries.

 Contact a qualified product liability attorney to make sure your rights are protected.